justinribeiro/lite-youtube/README.md

 ## AutoLoad with IntersectionObserver

-Uses Intersection Observer if available to automatically load the YouTube iframe when scrolled into view.
+Uses Intersection Observer if available to automatically load the Vimeo iframe when scrolled into view.

 ```html
 <lite-vimeo videoid="364402896" autoload></lite-vimeo>